thales-markets/thales-improvement-proposals/TIPs/TIP-72.md

 The parlay AMM has to keep track of how much it can risk in total and make sure its solvent at any given time (it can not mint a new Parlay if it doesnt have enough sUSD to collaterize it).

 -------------
 TBD: If one or more markets in a parlay result in cancellation, usual approach in centralized books is to ignore that market, but multiple the odds for other winning markets in the parlay.
-However, since we are collaterizing each position of a parlay, the Parlay AMM will still be able to claim back what it paid for such a market.
-This needs more thinking on how to handle it exactly.
-I think the way it should be done is that not every position needs to be collaterized with an equal amount in the Parlay AMM, but rather it should be a function of individual odds per position.
-0.25 =>4x
-0.5 =>2x
-0.125 =>8x
-Parlay token price = 0.015625 = 64x

-if the first game is cancelled the return should be 16x = 0.25
-if both first and second game are cancelled the return should be 8x = 0.125
+The current implementation implements this logic.
+The cancelled game is included with odd `1` in the total odds calculation.
+If the parlay has four games with odds `[ 0.6, 0.5, 0.3, 0.7]` with total product of `0.063` and the third game is cancelled, the parlay will result in the `[ 0.6, 0.5, 1, 0.7]` with total product of `0.21`.
+In the case of winning parlay with cancelled positions, the user obtains the expected amount while the Parlay AMM is refunded for the cancelled positions.

 -------------